Are you ever asked the question, why do you travel? To Travel is to Live – Hans Christian Andersen

 Back then, there was no FOMO (fear of missing out) label that graces our lives today.

-Actually back then, there was no social media.
+Actually, back then, social media didn’t exist.
 Surprisingly, we still survived.
 I’m starting to sound like a dinosaur…but don’t write me off just yet!

-I didn’t feel as if I was missing out, but just hungry to see everything I could during my lifetime.
-As let’s face it, none of us know our path in life, or how long we have.
+I didn’t feel as though I was missing out, but just hungry to see everything I could, during my lifetime.
+As let’s face it, none of us knows our path in life, or how long we have.

 A lingering urge to experience life to the full?
 Maybe.
 Coupled with a silently creeping desire to explore.

-To sit and do nothing is just like stagnating, rotting, wasting valuable time – almost as if you’re waiting for death to arrive.
+To sit and do nothing is just like stagnating, rotting, wasting valuable time – almost as though you’re waiting for death to arrive.

 A tad melodramatic?
 Perhaps.